Home > Analyses > Consumer Cyclical > International Paper Company

 Business Model & Company Overview

-International Paper Company, founded in 1898 and headquartered in Memphis, Tennessee, stands as a dominant force in the packaging and containers industry.
-With 65K employees, it operates a cohesive ecosystem spanning Industrial Packaging and Global Cellulose Fibers segments, supplying containerboards and specialty pulps for hygiene, textiles, and construction.
-Its footprint covers the United States, Middle East, Europe, Africa, Pacific Rim, Asia, and the Americas, reflecting a truly global scale.
+International Paper Company, founded in 1898 and headquartered in Memphis, Tennessee, stands as a dominant player in the Packaging & Containers industry.
+With 65K employees, it operates a cohesive ecosystem spanning Industrial Packaging and Global Cellulose Fibers.
+Its core mission integrates containerboards and specialty pulps, serving diverse sectors from hygiene products to construction materials.
+This broad yet focused portfolio cements its leadership in sustainable packaging solutions worldwide.

 Financial Performance & Fundamental Metrics